Most mornings I exercise on a path near my home and get to practice how to persevere when you feel like giving up!

 In God’s world winning does not measure greatness.
 Love does.

 How do you persevere in faith?
-The way to walk out our faith is to stay on the path God has designed for us.
+The way to walk out your faith is to stay on the path God has designed for you.

-Living in a relationship with God and loving others out of the abundance of love we have received from Him.
+Living in a relationship with God and loving others out of the abundance of love you have received from Him.

 In our relationship with God, there are No Winners and No Losers.
 We are all embraced equally.